Eventually Constant and stagnating functions in non-Lindel\"of spaces: and

 \begin{cor}[A. Mardani, Prop.
 4.3.12 and 4.3.23 in \cite{MardaniThesis}] Let $Y$ be either a realcompact space with $G_\delta$ points or a discrete space.
 Then $\mathsf{EC}(\omega_1,Y)$ holds. \end{cor} \proof If $Y$ is discrete, each countably compact subspace is finite and hence closed.
 Recall that a realcompact space is Tychonoff and hence C-closed if it has $G_\delta$ points.
 A countably compact closed subset of a realcompact space is compact, see e.g. \cite[3.11.1 \& 3.11.4]{Engelking}.
 It follows that a realcompact space is isocompact. \endproof

-Let us now show that if $Y$ is confined to regular spaces, then there is a way to obtain (b) (and (a)) of Theorem \ref{thm1EC} without the assumption that $X$ is countably compact whenever $X$ is `narrow' enough.
-The proof of the next theorem is essentilally done in the preprint \cite[Lemmas 6.10--6.11]{mesziguesContractibility}, but again, we repeat it for completeness.
+Let us now show that if $Y$ is confined to regular spaces, then there is a way to obtain (b) (and (a)) of Theorem \ref{thm1EC} without the assumption that $X$ is countably compact (union a Lindel\"of space) whenever $X$ is `narrow' enough.
+The proof of the next theorem is essentilally done in \cite[Lemmas 6.10--6.11]{mesziguesContractibility}, but again, we repeat it for completeness.